elenakos/witness.ai/README.md

-This repo contains a sample solution for testing https://rickandmortyapi.com/ website using [Playwright](https://playwright.dev/)  and its [Python](https://github.com/microsoft/playwright-python) implementation.
+This repo contains examples for testing https://rickandmortyapi.com/ website using [Playwright](https://playwright.dev/)  with its [Python](https://github.com/microsoft/playwright-python) implementation and API testing using python/[pytest](https://docs.pytest.org/en/stable/).

-More information about Playwright can be found [here](https://playwright.dev).
+API documentation can be found [here](https://rickandmortyapi.com/documentation).

+All test cases are located in `/Tests` folder, while UI testing methods and elements definitions are in `/POM` folder.

 # How to find elements on a web page